raynald/Notiz/teori.md

  * lack of driving skils (50%)
  * driving too fast (35%)
  * under the influence (23%)

+young people at night and on weekends, high speed, lack of driving experience

 ## 9.4 Driving and the environment
 - Environmentally friendly choices
  * studded tire 5-20g asphalt dust / km